Browsing Tag

 A description like this isn’t just a laundry list of aromas, as I have seen countless times.
 It gives the reader key information about the wine’s structure: that the wine is light, low in alcohol, high in acidity, unoaked, and subtly off dry.
 These are all elements that are essential to successful food pairing.

-Of course, wine lists of this sort already exist.
+Of course, restaurant wine lists of this sort already exist.
 This is not a novel concept that I am proposing.
 However, their language is often overly obscure – more concerned with clever word play, or romanticizing terroir.
 Or they give way too much information.
 My example might lack a bit of poetry or wit, but at least it is clear.

 Descriptive wine lists are also quite rare, perhaps because of the work involved.
-Presumably, though, a wine list author has tasted all their selections.
+Presumably, though, a restaurant wine list author has tasted all their selections.
 Providing descriptions shouldn’t be all that difficult then – at least for a subset of by-the-glass offerings and by-the-bottle focus wines.

 Why not just let sommeliers give these descriptions table-side?
 Because many restaurants don’t have a sommelier, or not one that works every night.
-Because many people don’t want to interrupt their dinner conversation to have a lengthy chat about the wine selection.
-And others don’t want to bother a busy sommelier for too long.
+And, because many people don’t want to interrupt their dinner conversation to have a lengthy chat about the wine selection.
+Also, some diners don’t feel comfortable bothering a busy sommelier for too long.

 By giving restaurant patrons the ability to easily narrow down their options, the sommelier can then come along for a brief and pleasant chat, weighing in on the final wine choice and providing additional insights to ramp up their guests’ enthusiasm.